BlakeFrei/campaign-learn.en/help/acs/Integrations/microsoft-dynamics-365-connector/configure-adobe-io.md

 ---
 title: Configure Adobe IO
 seo-title: Adobe IO
-description: You need to set up API access and configure a new integration for Unifi.
-The video below explains how this configuration is done.
+description: This video explains how to set up the API access and configure a new integration for Unifi.
-seo-description: You need to set up API access and configure a new integration for Unifi.
-The video below explains how this configuration is done.
+seo-description: This video explains how to set up the API access and configure a new integration for Unifi.
 feature: Microsoft Dynamics 365 Connector
 topics: Adobe IO
 kt: KT-2889